 Want some chills but don’t want to leave your room?
 Unplug the laptop, close the lid (or don’t), and get ready to feel a micro-adrenaline rush kicking in.

 So you’re working out on a project assignment and booking your next holiday escape, all the while actively participating in a virtual meeting?
 Time to step up your game, ultratasker.
+Oh btw, we have some finger snap-quick move grooves to help you squeeze in the workout.

 #2 Coffee or teacup for a dumbell